 “I had to run!
 Don’t you people understand!?”

 The scarce scribe only returned to Madrid and back to the real world once she realized that she couldn’t run very far because the entire country was apparently very eager to eat her baby, “I tried and tried, but I couldn’t get far away enough from these zombie Spaniards!
 Everywhere I went people wanted to eat her.
-From the normally-frigid pharmacists to the grumpy old ladies in the supermarket.
-Even the crazy lady in the lottery cube on the street almost jumped out of her little window to eat her!
+From the normally-frigid pharmacists to the grumpy old market ladies.
+Even the crazy lady in the street lottery cube almost jumped out of her little window to eat her!
 Zombies, I tell ya!

 “Anyway, I soon realized that I wouldn’t be able to hide from all of the hungry Iberian zombies so I came home.
 I just make sure that when anyone comes to visit, they get a good sniff of her dirty diaper.
 Works like garlic on vampires, I tell ya!”